bartongroup/RATS/vignettes/tutorial.md

 stages of the analysis.
-This is generally a **bad idea**, as there is no guarantee (at least for some annotations) that the transcript identification codes will remain consistent between annotation versions. `rats` will not provide any warning about this, and will carry out the DTU calls in the most sensible way possible, assuming that the intersection of transcript identifications between the sleuth data and annotation dataframe are consistent.
-All internal operations and the output will be based on the annotation dataframe provided:
+This is generally a **bad idea**, as there is no guarantee (at least for some annotations) that the transcript identification codes will remain consistent between annotation versions. `rats` will not provide any warning about this, and will carry out the DTU calls in the most sensible way possible, assuming that the intersection of transcript identifications between the sleuth data and annotation data frame are consistent.
+All internal operations and the output will be based on the annotation data frame provided:

 * Any transcripts/genes present in the counts data but missing from the annotation will be ignored completely and will not show up in the output.